-10. Suspensions and Exclusions
+10. Exclusions

-In the event of serious and/or sustained incidents of poor behaviour a child may be given a suspension (previously known as a 'fixed term exclusion') or an exclusion.
-The school follows the DfE guidance 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' and Hertfordshire's County Council document 'Exclusion Guidance Supplement' which sets out clear procedures in the event of a suspension or exclusion.
+In the event of serious and/or sustained incidents of poor behaviour a child may be given a fixed term exclusion.
+The school follows the DfE guidance 'Exclusion from maintained schools, academies and pupil referral units in England' and Hertfordshire's County Council document 'Exclusion Guidance Supplement' which sets out clear procedures in the event of an exclusion.

 Pupils that are found to have made malicious allegations are likely to have breached school behaviour policies.
-The school should therefore consider whether to apply an appropriate sanction, which could include a suspension permanent exclusion (as well as referral to the police if there are grounds for believing a criminal offence may have been committed.
+The school should therefore consider whether to apply an appropriate sanction, which could include temporary or permanent exclusion (as well as referral to the police if there are grounds for believing a criminal offence may have been committed.